Electroencephalographic field influence on calcium momentum waves: Current projects

-With the $ \mathbf{A} $ terms, for both Training and Testing, Figs. 1-3 compares the CMI to raw data for an alcoholic subject for the a\_1, a\_m and a\_n paradigms, for both the training and testing data; Figs. 4-6 gives similar comparisons for a control subject for the c\_1, c\_m and c\_n paradigms.
-Without the $ \mathbf{A} $ terms, for both Training and Testing, Figs. 7-9 compares the CMI to raw data for an alcoholic subject for the a\_1, a\_m and a\_n paradigms, for both the training and testing data; Figs. 10-12 gives similar comparisons for a control subject for the c\_1, c\_m and c\_n paradigms.
+With the $ \mathbf{A} $ terms, for both Training and Testing, Fig. 1 compares the CMI to raw data for an alcoholic subject for the a\_m paradigm, for both the training and testing data.
 The CMI have been truncated to lie with [-0.5, 0.5] to keep the scale exposing their structure; an occasional small volatility can cause a point to jump out of this scale.
-To facilitate comparisons, the representative subjects presented here were selected to be the same as those presented in original studies \cite{Ingber1997,Ingber1998}.
+To facilitate comparisons, the representative subjects presented here were selected to be the same as those presented in original studies \citep{Ingber1997,Ingber1998}.
+In previous papers, the scale was permitted to vary for each graph, which in some cases served well to detail some trends, but in other cases made relative comparisons difficult.
+Also, advantage has been taken of powerful computer resources in this project, to greatly increase the optimization of parameters relative to previous studies, and permitting more CPU-intensive adaptive DCM at each epoch in all runs, whereas only CM was used at the first epoch in previous studies.

-The SMNI CMI clearly give better signal to noise resolution than the raw data, especially comparing the significant matching tasks between the control and the alcoholic groups, e.g., the c\_m and a\_m paradigms, in both the training and testing cases.
-The CMI can be processed further as is the raw data, and also used to calculate ``energy'' and ``information/entropy'' densities.